Managing for Success in Safety

-This blog site is about success and how to get it.
+This site is about how to obtain success in safety and in other (business) areas.
 The reason why I call it “Success in safety” is that my experience has been in industrial risk management and safety for over 40 years.
 During those years, I developed some ideas about what we can do, and how, to create success.
 Our own success and that of those around us.
-But, obtaining success is not related to any specific business area – what is true for success in safety is also true for other areas.
-And the basis for success is simple.
+Obtaining success is not related to any specific business area – what is true for safety is also true for other areas.
+The principles to obtain success is the same and, in principle, it is simple and can also be applied in private life.

 Behind success there must be a driving force; it must something we really want; if we don’t we are likely to give up before we get there.
 So, if our success objective further away in the future, it will help to set intermediate objectives – call them milestones, as you want – so we can move along those during our journey.
 We will then also make more than one plan, one towards each milestone and then the next one.
 The principles, however, remain the same.